Dorothy O'Grady: Trials

-In August 1940, O’Grady was charged with being in a prohibited area and granted bail.
+In August 1940, O'Grady was charged with being in a prohibited area and granted bail.
 But when she failed to attend the court hearing at Ryde Magistrate’s Court her home was searched and she was eventually apprehended living under the assumed name of Pamela Arland in a boarding house at Totland Bay on the west coast of the island.

 In December 1940, the case against her was heard in camera at the Hampshire Assizes, Winchester.
-As there was no indication as to just how the information gathered by O’Grady was to have been communicated to the Germans she was tried not as a spy or agent, but as a saboteur.
+As there was no indication as to just how the information gathered by O'Grady was to have been communicated to the Germans she was tried not as a spy or agent, but as a saboteur.

-She was found guilty of two offences under the Treachery Act; of making a plan likely to assist the enemy and that with intent to help the enemy she cut a military telephone wire.
+On 17 December 1940, O'Grady was found guilty of two offences under the Treachery Act; of making a plan likely to assist the enemy and that with intent to help the enemy she cut a military telephone wire.
 She was also found guilty of two offences under the Official Secrets Act; that she had approached a prohibited place and that she had made a plan that might be useful to the enemy.
-On 17 December 1940, she was sentenced to death.

-Her subsequent appeal was heard in the Court of Appeal in London in February 1941 and on 10 February 1941 the sentence was commuted to fourteen years’ penal servitude.
+O'Grady received the death sentence mandated under law.
+Her subsequent appeal was heard in the Court of Appeal in London in February 1941, and on 10 February 1941, the sentence was commuted to fourteen years’ penal servitude.

 Prison and release

-On conviction, O’Grady was moved from Holloway Prison to serve her sentence at Aylesbury Prison, Buckinghamshire.
+On conviction, O'Grady was moved from Holloway Prison to serve her sentence at Aylesbury Prison, Buckinghamshire.
 There she was examined by the prison psychologist who found she had an IQ of 140, but that she was also mentally disturbed exhibiting a range of masochistic behaviours.

-O’Grady served 9 years of her sentence and was released in early 1950.
+O'Grady served 9 years of her sentence and was released in early 1950.
 She then sought to give her account of events and in an interview with Sidney Rodin, a reporter for the Sunday Express, she asserted that the whole episode "was a huge joke" and that "being sentenced to death gave her the biggest thrill in her life".

 Subsequent life

-O’Grady returned to her home at Sandown where she resumed her life as a boarding house keeper.
+O'Grady returned to her home at Sandown where she resumed her life as a boarding house keeper.
 Her husband died in 1953 and in 1969 she went to live in a residential home at Lake on the Isle of Wight, where she remained until her death in 1985.